burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 Most firms don’t yet have a strategy for their own internal [retrieval pipelines](https://burlinson.github.io/AI/2026-03-14-Retrieval-Pipelines/), let alone how to expose those pipelines to the outside world.
 (An API strategy for internal legacy structured databases doesn’t cut it.)

 A GEO strategy is reliant on structuring data about firm’s brand and products so that AI systems can retrieve it, understand it, and **more importantly trust it**.
-Once an AI model trusts a brand it reinforces that choice and becomes much more likely to recommend its preferred brands in future.
+Once an AI model trusts a brand it reinforces that choice and becomes much more likely to recommend its preferred brands in the future.

 Early adopters are benefiting.
 Companies with clean, structured, high quality data, and strong [retrieval pipelines](https://burlinson.github.io/AI/2026-03-14-Retrieval-Pipelines/) are getting the best results.
 Their products are recommended, their expertise is cited more reliably, and they are becoming the leading choices for AI.